 Faculty members who would like to give more quizzes are encouraged to do so.
 The final assessment, exam, or project is required to obtain the final course score.

 To ensure that the appropriate number of assessments is conducted for each type of course, the Evaluation, Testing and Assessment Department (ETAD) checks faculty’s electronic GradeBooks for all scheduled programs courses at session #8 of each term, except for oral communication courses it is checked at session #9.

-The number of assessments which must be recorded for each of the different types of all SCE scheduled program courses by the time of the electronic GradeBook check is two.
+The number of assessments that must be recorded for each of the different types of all SCE scheduled program courses by the time of the electronic GradeBook check is two.

 Faculty compliance with continual assessment is a condition of their continued employment at SCE.
-The first term in which a faculty fails to record the required number of assessments on his/her electronic GradeBook, a notice (FormG4-1December16) is sent to that faculty to update his/her electronic GradeBook immediately.
-If a faculty fails to record the required number of assessments, for a second successive term, that faculty is sent a notification letter by the departement director and is suspended for one term.
+In the first term in which a faculty fails to record the required number of assessments on his/her electronic GradeBook, a notice (FormG4-1May17) is sent to that faculty to update his/her electronic GradeBook immediately.
+If a faculty fails to record the required number of assessments for a second successive term, that faculty is sent a notification letter by the department director and is suspended for one term.

-In customized/tailor-made programs, trainees are assessed throughout, and/or prior to the conclusion of, the training program, course, seminar or workshop to ensure that learning outcomes are accomplished, as per the Curriculum Design Form (CDF) (FormH4-1Dec14).
+In customized/tailor-made programs, trainees are assessed throughout and/or before the conclusion of the training program, course, seminar, or workshop to ensure that learning outcomes are accomplished, as per the Curriculum Design Form (CDF) (FormH4-1).
 Assessment of trainees is NOT based on attendance, but rather on the achievement of learning outcomes.
-In case of reporting results in form of scores and/or grades, faculty/trainers use SCE’s grading system for scheduled programs (cf G7).
+In case of reporting results in the form of scores and/or grades, faculty/trainers use SCE’s grading system for scheduled programs (cf G7).

-SCE faculty set assessment plans (FormG4-2March16) for their training programs, courses, etc., identifying the following:
+SCE faculty set assessment plans (FormG4-2March16) for their training programs, courses, identifying the following:

 - Key learning outcomes